Indonesian orthography: Exceptions

 Exceptions mostly come from proper nouns.
 Many personal names, particularly of younger people, do not follow the orthographic rules (see Indonesian names).
 Common spelling variations include doubled letters, a silent h following consonants, the use of Dutch digraphs (which stems from Van Ophuijsen spelling), and other eccentric letters.
-However, a few variations come from other parts of speech, such as mag ('gastritis') which is actually pronounced as /id/ or even /id/, deriving from Dutch maag; and bus, pronounced as /id/ or /id/, also from Dutch bus.
+However, a few variations come from other parts of speech, such as mag ('gastritis'), which is actually pronounced as /id/ or even /id/, deriving from Dutch maag; and bus, pronounced as /id/ or /id/, also from Dutch bus.

-Changes
+Changes after 1975

-Various minor changes were announced after 1975: